stut/syncer/README.md

 * v8: Added support for cloning a tag and https git source URLs.
 * v9: Modified Dockerfile to copy root certificates from the build container.
 * v10: Bumped Dockerfile to go 1.20.4.
+* v11: Added /update endpoint to force an update.